rorybolt/Gentoo-aarch64_be/standalone/Readme.md

 These are standalone EFI boot images that support booting either big endian or little endian kernels.
+The folders contain versions corresponding to the device name of the boot device (e.g. whether you are installing/booting on /dev/mmcblk1 or /dev/sda).

 They assume that the root partition is the third partition of the device, and the EFI boot image <b>MUST</b> be copied to the EFI/BOOT folder of the first partition, which <b>MUST</b> be formated as a vfat filesystem.